Theboiboi8/multi_tab_text_editor/README.md

 ## Usage:

-To get started with the latest stable release, a stable Rust toolchain instalation is required.
+To get started with the latest stable release, a stable Rust toolchain installation is required.
-The latest stable release is guaranteed to compile, however older toolchain versions may still work, though they have not been tested.
+The latest stable release is guaranteed to compile;
+older toolchain versions may still work, though they aren't actively tested.

 ```shell
 # Clone the stable branch